justinharris23/Heroes-and-Villains/README.md

 ## Project Title: Heroes and Villains

 ## Description
 Not just one of the greatest Beach Boys songs, Heroes and Villains is your one-stop shop to learn about your favorite heroes and villains.
+Using the SuperHero API (https://superheroapi.com/ids.html), learn about over 500 characters.
 From Superman, Lex Luthor, Spider-Man, and Venom, all the way to Luke Skywalker and Darth Vader.
 Even Indiana Jones!

 ## How to Get Started
 - Type in your favorite hero or villain and click the Search button